-- we continue to operate our business to our historic standards of efficiency, production and performance; - we continue to close sales with new and existing customers; - we continue to control our costs of conducting and growing our business and operations; - external market forces are consistent with expectations (at the time we establish our annual budgets) in the business process outsourcing market; - clients we serve continue to remain financially sound and satisfy their contractual obligations to us; and - we do not experience unforeseen events, such as natural disasters, political or social instability or other casualty events that have a material adverse impact on our financial results.
+- · we continue to operate our business to our historic standards of efficiency, production and performance; - we continue to close sales with new and existing customers; - we continue to control our costs of conducting and growing our business and operations; - external market forces are consistent with expectations (at the time we establish our annual budgets) in the business process outsourcing market; - · clients we serve continue to remain financially sound and satisfy their contractual obligations to us; and - we do not experience unforeseen events, such as natural disasters, political or social instability or other casualty events that have a material adverse impact on our financial results.

 Consequently, our ability to achieve the incentive benefit pool funding targets each year is heavily dependent not only upon factors within our control, but also upon current economic conditions and the conditions outlined above.
-For example, in 2009 we funded the incentive benefit pool in each quarter and on an annual basis based upon achievement of the operating margin targets, but funded the incentive benefit pool only in the first quarter based upon achievement of the revenue targets.
-In 2010, we did not fund the incentive benefit pool in any period other than the third quarter of 2010 for achievement of the operating margin target for that quarter.
+For example, in 2010, we did not fund the incentive benefit pool in any period other than the third quarter of 2010 for achievement of the operating margin target for that quarter.
+In 2011, the Compensation Committee elected to eliminate 100 percent of the annual variable incentive component of the 2011 MIP due to our overall financial performance.
 Accordingly, there is uncertainty with respect to achieving the incentive benefit pool funding targets at the time it is set, and although our strong historical operating performance, favorable business process outsourcing market conditions and continued performance by clients with whom we contract have resulted in prior funding of incentive benefit pools, the past two years have demonstrated that prior performance is not a guarantee of future performance and that the Compensation Committee has set targets at levels designed to challenge management.
-Therefore, the targets set each year, provide our named executive officers with a reasonable, although not certain, expectation of receiving cash incentives through the MIP.
+Therefore, the targets set each year, provide our named executive officers with a reasonable, although not certain, expectation of receiving cash incentives through the

+MIP.
 Further, the Compensation Committee has discretion to distribute less than the total amount of funds available in the incentive benefit pool.